Uber Eats Insurance

 Do I need insurance for Uber Eats?

-If you’re delivering takeaway food then you’ll need food delivery insurance.
-These policies reflect the hazards you face that are unique to your job, because:
+If you’re delivering takeaway food then you’ll need some form of food delivery insurance.
+These policies reflect the unique hazards you’ll face when making food deliveries for profit, because:

 - You’ll be covering more miles than the average driver